DataDog/integrations-core/mysql/README.md

 #### Connect the Agent

-Create a basic `mysql.yaml` in the Agent's `conf.d` directory to connect it to the MySQL server:
+Create a basic `mysql.yaml` in the Agent's `conf.d` directory to connect it to the MySQL server.
+See the [sample mysql.yaml](https://github.com/DataDog/integrations-core/blob/master/mysql/conf.yaml.default) for all available configuration options:

 ```
 init_config: